Customizing Prefabricated Bookcases

 Fill the gaps with caulk and allow to dry for approximately 30 minutes before paint application.

 Apply small beads of Liquid Nails Paneling and Molding Construction Adhesive to the molding or accents and put in place.
+Apply pressure for a few minutes to ensure tight adhering.

 Once the shelves are in their desired positions, you may want to consider covering all or some of the exposed peg holes and any other exposed screw holes.